-The CogAT will be given on October 3-5, 2017.
-Parents of students in any may nominate their student for testing (click here for form), beginning August 1st by completing a Parent Nomination Form.
+The CogAT will be given on February 27-March1 2018.
+Parents of students in any may nominate their student for testing (click here for form), beginning December 6th by completing a Parent Nomination Form.
 These forms will be available at each site office or online via the Jenks Public Schools Webpage.
 If a nomination is received by a teacher or community member, the parent will be contacted to fill out the nomination form.

 What if I miss a deadline for paperwork?

 Unfortunately, dates are very firm.
 The district must adhere to strict guidelines for all testing in order to have materials prepared in time for testing, which takes approximately three weeks time.
 If you are close to the deadline, please do not mail the form but hand-deliver to the office or Gifted Coordinator at your child's site.
 Please check our calendar often and call or email us with any questions.

 Are make-ups provided for CogAT?

 Make-ups will not be provided unless there is an unexpected illness or family emergency.

 Unexcused tardies will not be made up.
 Please look for a reminder note the day before testing with specific information regarding testing times at your child's campus.

 The CogAT is offered to students to determine eligibility for gifted education services in Jenks Public Schools.
 Students, grades 1-12, are eligible to take the test once per twelve-month period and may be nominated by a parent, teacher or community member.

 What does CogAT measure?